Dimorphotheca pluvialis (L) Moench

 Distribution and habitat

-Dimorphotheca pluvialis is an annual endemic to Namibia, Namaqualand and the south western Cape.
+Dimorphotheca pluvialis is endemic to Namibia, Namaqualand and the Western Cape, it occurs on sandy and clay flats and slopes from Gouritsmond to southern Namibia.
 During spring huge fields are covered with this bright white daisy, forming a dazzling mass.

 In their natural habitat the flowers are pollinated by small horseflies that get covered with pollen as they fly from one daisy to the next in search of tiny amounts of nectar.